Williamstown - Local Port Area Plan

 - Prepare the draft Williamstown Local Port Area Plan – Early-mid 2023

-- Draft local port area plan released and the commencement of community consultation – Mid 2023
+- Draft local port area plan released and start of community consultation – Spring 2023

-- Final local port area plan released – Late 2023
+- Final local port area plan prepared and reporting back – Late 2023

 *timelines are a guide only and may be subject to change.